kulithian/Turtle_Sensor/README.md

 # Turtle_Sensor

+Update: The latest version changes the pin locations and adds 4 pins to turn +3.3v on before the sensor is queried.

 A handful of people showed interest in my Turtle_Sensor project so I thought I would share some details.

 Here are a few relevant photos of the project: https://imgur.com/a/G3dkZU8